leptos-rs/leptos/docs/book/src/reactivity/working_with_signals.md

 ### If you really must...
 **4) Create an effect to write to B whenever A changes.** This is officially discouraged, for several reasons:
 a) It will always be less efficient, as it means every time A updates you do two full trips through the reactive process.
 (You set A, which causes the effect to run, as well as any other effects that depend on A. Then you set B, which causes any effects that depend on B to run.)
 b) It increases your chances of accidentally creating things like infinite loops or over-re-running effects.
-This is the kind of ping-ponging, reactive spaghetti code that was common in the early 2010s and that we try to avoid with things like read-write segregation and discouraging writing to signals frome effects.
+This is the kind of ping-ponging, reactive spaghetti code that was common in the early 2010s and that we try to avoid with things like read-write segregation and discouraging writing to signals from effects.

 In most situations, it’s best to rewrite things such that there’s a clear, top-down data flow based on derived signals or memos.
 But this isn’t the end of the world.